MohammedSaba/GSOC-2026_ArtExtract/Task_1/README.md

 Every architectural choice below is backed by numbers computed directly from the WikiArt label CSVs.
-The analysis notebook `ArtExtract_DataAnalysis.ipynb` contains all code and outputs.
+The analysis notebook `ArtExtract_DataAnalysis_Final.ipynb` contains all code and outputs.

 ### Dataset Analysis